Coda-Coda/handshake/README.md

+The info below relates to the original version of Handshake, for the newer simplified alternate version see: https://coda-coda.github.io/handshake/EEE/

 ![Image of Handshake - Track your proximity to Covid-19.](docs/title.png)

 I've had this idea for a website (or app) that could help, perhaps just a little, to control the spread of Covid-19.
 I'm calling it Handshake for now.